GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/voice-recording.md

 :::

 ### `waveformTargetSamples`
-The number of samples (dataPoints) we want to extract from a recording in order to render a waveform visualisation of it.
+The number of samples (data points) we want to extract from a recording in order to render a waveform visualisation of it.
 :::note
 Default value: 100
 :::